tylerrubino/math-cs-solver-api/README.md

 # Math and CS Solver API

-The **Math and CS Solver API** is a RESTFUL API designed to handle a variety of mathematical and computer science-related calculations.This first iteration includes endpoints for basic arithmetic, factorial, Fibonacci sequence, and greatest common divisor (GCD), providing a reliable backend for math applications or learning tools.
+The **Math and CS Solver API** is a RESTFUL API designed to handle a variety of mathematical and computer science-related calculations.
+This first iteration includes endpoints for basic arithmetic, factorial, Fibonacci sequence, and greatest common divisor (GCD), providing a reliable backend for math applications or learning tools.

 ## Table of Contents